Fall of Singapore: Subsequent events

 An Indian revolutionary, Rash Behari Bose, formed the pro-independence Indian National Army (INA) with the help of the Japanese, who were highly successful in recruiting Indian prisoners of war.
 In February 1942, out of approximately 40,000 Indian personnel in Singapore, about 30,000 joined the INA, of which about 7,000 fought Commonwealth forces in the Burma Campaign and in the northeast Indian regions of Kohima and Imphal; others became POW camp guards at Changi.
 An unknown number were taken to Japanese-occupied areas in the South Pacific as forced labour.
 Many of them suffered severe hardships and brutality similar to that experienced by other prisoners held by Japan during the war.
 About 6,000 survived until they could be liberated by Australian and US forces in 1943–1945, as the war in the Pacific turned in favour of the Allies.

+A day after the fall of Singapore on 15 February 1942, the 25th Army crossed the Singapore Strait and landed on Batam Island without resistance.
+The Dutch KNIL garrisons stationed on Batam had already abandoned the island on 14 February 1942, after hearing reports of the impending total collapse of Singapore across the strait.
+Six days after the fall of Singapore, Japanese forces captured Tanjungpinang, marking the complete fall of the Riau Islands under Japanese control.

 Commando raids were carried out against Japanese shipping in Singapore Harbour in Operation Jaywick (1943) and Operation Rimau (1944) to varying success.
 British forces had planned to reconquer Singapore in Operation Mailfist in 1945, but the war ended before it could be carried out.
 The island was re-occupied in Operation Tiderace by British, Indian and Australian forces following the surrender of Japan in September.
 Yamashita was tried by a US military commission for war crimes but not for crimes committed by his troops in Malaya or Singapore.
 He was convicted and hanged in the Philippines on 23 February 1946.